 States have the responsibility of paying unemployment benefits to eligible workers who are involuntarily terminated.
 To fund these programs, states impose unemployment tax on employers.
 State unemployment needs to be paid to the state that your employees live in; before being able to withhold and pay SUTA, you’ll need to sign up for an account with that state’s applicable agency.

 While most payroll software will complete all filings and payments on your behalf, as the employer, you will generally still be responsible for registering with the respective state agencies.
-If you’d prefer that to be handled for you, consider checking out our guide to PEOs.
+If you’d prefer that to be handled for you, consider checking out our guide to the best PEOs.

 Bottom Line